neondatabase/website/content/docs/ai/ai-intro.md

 <DetailIconCards>

-<a href="https://github.com/neondatabase/ai-vector-db-per-tenant" description="Deploy an AI vector database per-tenant architecture with Neon" icon="openai">AI vector database per tenant</a>
+<a href="https://github.com/neondatabase/ai-vector-db-per-tenant" description="Deploy an AI vector database per-tenant architecture with Neon" icon="github">AI vector database per tenant</a>

 <a href="https://neon.tech/guides/chatbot-astro-postgres-llamaindex" description="Build a RAG chatbot in an Astro application with LlamaIndex and Postgres" icon="openai">Guide: Build a RAG chatbot</a>